Is a TDIU Rating Permanent (for the rest of my life)?

 Under the old process, a veteran receiving TDIU had to submit an Employment Questionnaire (Form 21-4140) every year.
-The form inquired whether the veteran was working and, if so, where, when, and how much income is being earned.
-Failure to provide these yearly updates within the designated timeframe would cause cancellation of TDIU.
+The form inquired whether the veteran was working and, if so, where, when, and how much income was being earned.
+Failure to provide these yearly updates within the designated timeframe would cause the cancellation of TDIU.

 The veteran’s earned wages do not automatically exclude the veteran from TDIU eligibility.
-Instead the VA reviews all facts and circumstances prior to rendering a decision on the TDIU continuing eligibility.
+Instead, the VA reviews all facts and circumstances prior to rendering a decision on the TDIU continuing eligibility.